addison-ch/addison-ch/README.md

 ##### A bit about myself...
 I'm a computer science major at the University of Waterloo, currently in my fourth year.
 I've taken (and really enjoyed) courses including Operating Systems, Software Security, and Computer Networks.
 Currently, I've completed 4 software engineering internships, and am seeking my fifth one for Summer 2025.
 - 🍏 Most recently I interned at **Apple** working on AirPlay.
-- 🎮 Before that, I interned at Zynga working on serverless software using Python and AWS (Lambda/Aurora/S3).
+- 🎮 Before that, I interned at Zynga working on serverless software for the FinOps team.
 - 🧑‍💻 I've also done work with neural networks at Untether AI and full-stack development at the WSIB Innovation Lab!
 - 🔨 I consider myself a generalist engineer -- I try to really understand how computers and systems work on a deeper level (as opposed to learning specific frameworks/libraries).
 - 🌱 I'm constantly learning new things and building cool projects.
 Currently I'm learning more about Golang and GraphQL!